lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 ### IaaS - run on VM

-- IaaS -- GCE/VM - run as script
+- Compute Engine/VM - run as script
-- IaaS -- GCE/VM - run as container
+- Compute Engine/VM - run as container
 	- from DockerHub - at this URL: https://hub.docker.com/r/biocontainers/samtools/
 		- using command `docker pull biocontainers/samtools`
 	- from GCR - at this URL: gcr.io/cloud-lifesciences/samtools